 - 3.12 The Government announced the introduction of civil penalties (under the Housing and Planning Act 2016) for certain housing offences with a press release entitled: "Tougher measures to target rogue landlords New rules will help crackdown on rogue landlords that flout the rules and improve safety and affordability for renters".
-The aim is for more enforcement action to be taken against the small minority of landlords and letting agents who neglect their responsibilities and do not comply with the legislation. - 3.13 These new powers were introduced to help local authorities take more enforcement action against rogue landlords; the civil penalties can be applied as an alternative to prosecution for certain housing offences, and these give the option to impose a penalty of up to £30,000 depending on the offence. - 3.14 Local authorities are entitled to retain any monies collected, provided they are used to fund private sector housing enforcement functions.
+The aim is for more enforcement action to be taken against the small minority of landlords and letting agents who neglect their responsibilities and do not comply with the legislation. - 3.13 The Government has also legislated for the use of civil penalties for other housing legislation. - 3.14 These new powers were introduced to help local authorities take more enforcement action against rogue landlords; the civil penalties can be applied as an alternative to prosecution for certain housing offences, and these give the option to impose a penalty of up to £30,000 depending on the offence. - 3.15 Local authorities are entitled to retain any monies collected, provided they are used to fund private sector housing enforcement functions.
 However, before any financial penalties can be issued, statutory guidance requires the Council to develop and document a policy which sets out when it should prosecute and when it should impose a financial penalty, and the level of financial penalty it should impose in each case.

-3.15 In order that the Council can impose these penalties, it is necessary to publish the decision-making process in determining them.
+3.16 In order that the Council can impose these penalties, it is necessary to publish the decision-making process in determining them.
 The Civil Penalties Policy for Housing Enforcement was adopted by Cabinet in February 2022, and this set out how financial penalties would be imposed under the Housing Act 2004 and the Housing and Planning Act 2016.
-However, the contents of this policy have now been incorporated within the PRSHEP 22, so as to have all enforcement elements contained in one policy document.
-(See Appendix 1 page 26).
-However, as this element has already been adopted, it will be made clear that this particular element will not be reconsulted on.
+However, the contents of this Policy, and power to use civil penalties for other specific housing legislation, have now been incorporated within the PRSHEP 2023, so as to have all enforcement elements contained in one policy document.

-The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020
+The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 ('the Electrical Safety Standards Regulations.

-- 3.16 The Electrical Safety Standards Regulations 2020 made under the Housing and Planning Act 2016 requires electrical installations to be safe and periodically inspected.
+- 3.16 The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 made under the Housing and Planning Act 2016 requires electrical installations to be safe and periodically inspected.
 The Council can impose a financial penalty of up to £30,000 for failing to do so.
-This Policy will be used to determine the financial penalty. - 3.17 As mentioned in para 3.15 above, it is necessary to publish the decision-making process in determining this type of penalty, and the Council published the Civil Penalties policy in February 22.
-(See Appendix 1 page 35)
+This Policy will be used to determine the financial penalty. - 3.17 As mentioned in para 3.15 above, it is necessary to publish the decision-making process in determining this type of penalty, and the Council published the Civil Penalties Policy in February 2022.